SSWConsulting/SSW.Rules.Content/rules/do-you-check-your-controlled-lookup-data-aka-reference-data-is-still-there-with-procvalidate/rule.md

 <!--endintro-->

+## Modern Frameworks (EF)

-With Frameworks like Entity Framework Core you can write unit tests to catch data issues  before it becomes an problem.
+With Frameworks like Entity Framework you can write unit tests to catch data issues before it becomes an problem.

+## Legacy Applications

 With legacy applications, creating a stored procedure will have the same effect with a bit more effort.

 ![Figure: How do I make sure these 4 records never go missing?](TimeProDropDown.png)